 The defence need to work together so if your partner has led a suit then it's often going to be best to keep leading that same suit should either defender regain the lead.

-This time West is declarer in a contract of 3NT and North, your partner, leads the ♥K. If you are able to win a trick, maybe with the ♠A, you'll know to return partner's suit rather than attempt to set up your own suit.
+On the following hand West is declarer in a contract of 3NT and North, your partner, leads the ♥Q. If you are able to win a trick, maybe with the ♣A, you'll know to return partner's suit rather than take your ♠A too soon.

 Return partner's suit!